agmmnn/awesome-blender/README.md

 ### 🪀Misc [^](#table)
 - Management:
     - [BlenderKit](https://www.blenderkit.com/) : allows you to download assets, materials, and alpha brushes to your blender 2.8 client with the click of a button for free. _Now you can find it on built-in addons._
-    - [Gaffer](https://github.com/gregzaal/Gaffer) : is a Blender add-on that helps you light your scenes by presenting all the right settings in convenient panels for quick access and experimentation. [[market]](https://blendermarket.com/products/gaffer-light-manager/)
     - [Blender Interplanety Storage](https://blenderartists.org/t/bis-online-material-storage/689728) : the online material (shader) storage add-on for Blender 3D creation.
 With the BIS add-on, you can save materials (groups of nodes) to the online personal library and then convenient search and upload them.
     - [Asset Wizard](https://blenderartists.org/t/asset-wizard-for-blender-2-8/1149311) : is a asset management addon.
+    - [NodeCustomBuilder](https://blenderartists.org/t/nodecustombuilder-2-8-free-addon/1152185) : preset system for nodes.
+    - [FontSelector](https://github.com/samytichadou/FontSelector_blender_addon/) : easy font management inside Blender.
+- Lighting/HDRI
+    - [Gaffer](https://github.com/gregzaal/Gaffer) : is a Blender add-on that helps you light your scenes by presenting all the right settings in convenient panels for quick access and experimentation. [[market]](https://blendermarket.com/products/gaffer-light-manager/)
+    - [HDRI Sun Aligner](https://github.com/akej74/hdri-sun-aligner) : HDRI Sun Aligner is a Blender 2.8 addon for automatically rotating an object (e.g. a sun) to match the brightest point in a HDRI environment texture.
+    - [LeoMoon LightStudio](https://leomoon.com/downloads/plugins/leomoon-lightstudio/) : lighting system for Blender. [[market]](https://blendermarket.com/products/leomoon-lightstudio)
+    - [Physical Starlight and Atmosphere](https://blendermarket.com/products/physical-starlight-and-atmosphere) [$] : is a full environmental simulator that takes inspiration of 'sandbox' game worlds and editors, bringing visual consistency between every object in the scene.
 - Geographic/Maps:
     - [BlenderGIS](https://github.com/domlysz/BlenderGIS) : Blender addons to make the bridge between Blender and geographic data.
     - [Maps Models Importer](https://github.com/eliemichel/MapsModelsImporter) : a Blender add-on to import models from *Google Maps*. [[more info]](https://blog.exppad.com/article/importing-actual-3d-models-from-google-maps)